mathiastornblom/QBIS-PowerBI/README.md

 # QBis-PowerBI

-Visualise your Qbis data with Microsoft Power BI
+Visualise your Qbis data with this custom connector for Microsoft Power BI

 ## Getting Started